piquet8/exp_ass3/README.md

 ## Rqt-graph
 ![rqt_graph](https://github.com/piquet8/exp_ass3/blob/main/media_exp3/rqt_graph.png)

+## Extra package

+Within the assignment package we find the package [exp3_move](https://github.com/piquet8/exp_ass3/tree/main/exp3_move) this package was used to allow the robot arm to move however I later chose to use a strategy of not moving the arm to acquire the hints because the movement of the arm not always linear produced an incorrect reading of the markers.
+This package still allows for the implementation of arm movement functions should the other programmers need to change strategies and move the arm during the simulation.

 # How to run the program
 ## Requirements
 For run this project you will need the following packages:

+- **aruco_ros** that you can find here: https://github.com/CarmineD8/aruco_ros
+- **armor** you can find the installation procedure here: https://github.com/EmaroLab/armor
+- **move_base** that you can find here: https://github.com/ros-planning/navigation.git
+- **erl2** thet you can find here: https://github.com/CarmineD8/erl2.git

+*SUGGESTION: you should find these packages already installed in this docker workspace:* https://hub.docker.com/r/carms84/exproblab

 ## How to launch